 One Injection, Ten Years of Protection - Part 2

-Cholera - Diphtheria - Haemophilus influenzae type B - Hepatitis A - Hepatitis B - Japanese encephalitis - Measles - Meningococcal infections - Mumps - Pandemic influenza - Pertussis - Pneumococcal infections - Poliomyelitis - Rabies - Rubella - Seasonal influenza - Smallpox - Tetanus - Tuberculosis - Typhoid fever - Yellow fever
+Cholera - Dengue - Diphtheria - Haemophilus influenzae type B - Hepatitis A - Hepatitis B - Seasonal influenza - Japanese encephalitis - Measles - Meningococcal infections - Mumps - Pandemic influenza - Pertussis - Pneumococcal infections - Poliomyelitis - Rabies - Rubella - Smallpox - Tetanus - Tuberculosis - Typhoid fever - Yellow fever